International Relations in the Americas and the Future of the Inter-American System

 Exploring the emerging channels of civil society participation in regional governance, including their relationship to intergovernmental decision making processes.
 Central to this component of the project is the aspiration to reduce existing democratic deficits in regional governance, a challenge that takes on special relevance in a context where the past quarter century has witnessed the proliferation of consolidated democracies across the region yet where continuing shortcomings, and noteworthy cases of backsliding, are strikingly evident.
 Not only is there a need to better understand how individual countries and inter-governmental institutions seek to advance the protection and deepening of democratic life in the hemisphere – including through augmenting participation of actors drawn from civil society – there is also a need to explore avenues for making more robust the existing procedures for fostering meaningful societal participation at the level of regional institutions.

-The effort we propose will draw on international relations scholars, diplomatic historians and political scientists from throughout the region, as well as the unique expertise at AU’s law school in the area of inter-American law and jurisprudence.
-In particular, foreign policy specialists at INCT/INEU and AU will undertake systematic studies of the policy-making processes that are shaping the contours of the emerging hemispheric order.
-The network of researchers affiliated with CRIES will contribute its expertise on civil society participation in regional affairs, drawing on its studies from such domains as security, conflict prevention and peace-building and environmental governance, among others.
-This project will recruit scholars from several other institutions located across the region to carry out studies that complement AU-INCT/INEU-based investigations of policy-making processes in the U.S. and Brazil and those of CRIES-affiliated researchers regarding civil society.
+The effort draws on international relations scholars, diplomatic historians and political scientists from throughout the region, as well as the unique expertise at AU’s law school in the area of inter-American law and jurisprudence.
+In particular, foreign policy specialists at INCT/INEU and AU are undertaking systematic studies of the policy-making processes that are shaping the contours of the emerging hemispheric order.
+The network of researchers affiliated with CRIES is contributing its expertise on civil society participation in regional affairs, drawing on its studies from such domains as security, conflict prevention and peace-building and environmental governance, among others.
+This project has also recruited scholars from several other institutions located across the region to carry out studies that complement AU-INCT/INEU-based investigations of policy-making processes in the U.S. and Brazil and those of CRIES-affiliated researchers regarding civil society.

 First project workshop - Washington, DC